What will hospitals be like in 50 years

 These are just our initial thoughts, but perhaps we may not have been open-minded and futuristic enough!

-Perhaps by 2068, when someone’s wearables notice that there’s a fever or the person starts to feel ill they will be automatically teleported into a matrix-style pod, covered in healing green goo for 24 hours while the robot doctors fix whatever is wrong and then teleport them back to their home again fully healed and recovered.
+Perhaps by 2068, when someone’s wearables notice that there’s a fever or the person starts to feel ill they will be automatically teleported into a matrix-style pod, covered in healing green goo for 24 hours!
+Meanwhile the robot doctors fix whatever is wrong and then teleport them back to their home again fully healed and recovered.
 If that’s the case, Interweave Healthcare R&D department had better start working on developing either healthcare pods or green goo.
 Watch this space!